FlexShopper/magento2/README.md

  - apply database updates by running `php bin/magento setup:upgrade` \*
  - Regenerate static content by running `php bin/magento setup:static-content:deploy`

+You may have to refresh the cache after installation.

 ## Configuration

 ### Enable the Payment Method